gamkiller77/Documentation/docs/index.md

 ---
 ### Hey there!👋

-We're a group of people from around the globe, based in Canda.
+We're a group of people from around the globe, based in Canada.
 Our project is the Prometheus mSLA printer, a resin printer that aims to be fully open-source.

 This consists of: